Careers for Highly Extraverted Individuals

 Those who are extraverted tend to be energetic and confident.
 Indeed, these people are often found in social situations where they can entertain others.
 In this article, we will take a closer look at the “Extraverted” personality trait.
 What are their key strengths in the workplace?
 What careers are they best suited to?
 And, what careers may they find frustrating or draining?

 Overview of the Extraversion Trait

 When exploring personality using the Big Five, all of the five very different traits are considered.
 One of these five traits is “extraversion”.
 People who score higher on extraversion than any of the other traits will have particular strengths, and therefore may thrive better in particular careers.
 However, it is important to note that potential jobs for highly conscientious people could vary if that person has an additional strong trait.

-A person who scores high on the extraversion scale tends to seek stimulation for the outside/external world, meaning they are outgoing, sociable, energetic and enthusiastic.
-On the opposite end of the scale, individuals who score low on extraversion (introverts) seek stimulation from their internal world, meaning they appear quiet, l0w-key and deliberate.
+The extraversion scale indicates how much a person enjoys social interaction and how outgoing they are.
+At one end of the scale, those who score high on extraversion tend to seek stimulation from the outside/external world.
+This means that they are outgoing, sociable, energetic and enthusiastic.
+At the opposite end of the scale, individuals who score low on extraversion (called introverts) seek stimulation from their internal world.
+Introverts tend to appear quiet, l0w-key and deliberate.